Counter-Fraud for data transparency

 - Internal Audit - one employee (approx. 0.1 FTE) may be involved in investigations that could relate to fraud and also reviews potential fraud cases from annual National Fraud Initiative (NFI) reports received

-- Benefits - investigations staff were transferred to the DWP SFIS in December 2015 One employee (0.65 FTE) is now engaged in a fraud liaison role
+- Benefits - investigations staff were transferred to the DWP SFIS in December 2015.
+No fraud officer since April 2019.

-- Housing - housing Fraud Investigator (1 FTE)
+- Housing - Housing Fraud Investigator (1 FTE) – but temporarily vacant since end of January 2020

 - Legal Services - no prosecutions in 2018/19